 - Setting and monitoring the school's aims and policies

-The Governing Body meets regularly throughout the school year as a Full Governing Body, as sub-committees, which oversee ‘Pupil Achievement’ or ‘Resources’ (Personnel, Premises and Finance) and as working parties, which convene as required.
+The Governing Body meets regularly throughout the school year as a Local Governing Body and as working parties, which convene as required.

 There are different types of governors at our school.
 These include: